Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Methods

-In order to conduct our analysis of stillbirth and preterm birth, we first obtained data on patients who had deliveries at Penn Medicine hospitals from 2010 to 2017.
-We used a previously developed and validated algorithm by \citet{Canelon2021} to identify deliveries from Penn Medicine EHRs.
-After removing 17,305 observations with either missing values in the patient address or with patients living outside of the city of Philadelphia, our dataset contained an initial total of 46,029 deliveries at Penn Medicine hospitals between 2010 and 2017.
-Further exclusion criteria for our cohort are described subsequently.

-Within each EHR, the following delivery outcomes were annotated: Cesarean section delivery, stillbirth, and preterm birth (each coded as either ``1'' or ``0'').
+The birth data from this study were obtained from hospitals within the University of Pennsylvania Health System (also known as Penn Medicine) from 2010 to 2017.
+The University of Pennsylvania Institutional Review Board approved this study with a waiver of informed consent (institutional IRB protocol number 828000).
+We used a previously developed and validated algorithm by \citet{Canelon2021} to identify deliveries from Penn Medicine electronic health records (EHRs).
+Within each EHR, the following delivery outcomes were annotated: stillbirth and preterm birth (each coded as either ``1'' or ``0'').
 In addition, the EHRs also reported each patient's residential address, the age of the patient at the time of delivery, binary variables for the patient's self-reported racial/ethnic group (Hispanic, non-Hispanic White, non-Hispanic Black or non-Hispanic Asian) and a binary variable for multiple birth (e.g. twins, triplets).
-The vast majority of subjects in our data belonged to only one racial/ethnic group, except for eight patients who identified as belonging to more than one group.
+In our analysis, we used White as the baseline category for the race/ethnic variables.

-The city of Philadelphia is made up of 384 census tracts determined by the U.S. Census Bureau.
-We first matched the patients' residential addresses to their specific longitude and latitude coordinates.
-Based on these coordinates, we then mapped each of the patients in our dataset to one of 384 census tracts.
-Because some census tracts were very sparsely populated (e.g. the areas around several rivers, such as the Schuylkill, the Wissahickon and the Pennipack), we removed tracts that had fewer than 10 deliveries in each of the eight years.
-In addition, our CAR model (described in Section \ref{CARModel}) also requires all geographic areas to be connected, so we also removed neighborhoods that did not share a border with any other tracts with at least 10 deliveries.
-This preprocessing procedure ultimately removed 21 census tracts and 110 observations from our dataset.
-Our final cohort contained $N=45{,}919$ deliveries in $n = 363$ census tracts, among which had 385 stillbirths and 2897 preterm births.
-Figure~\ref{fig:prop} shows the neighborhood proportions of these two adverse pregnancy outcomes after preprocessing.
-The dark gray tracts are the tracts that were removed from our analysis.
+After excluding patients with either missing values in the patient address or who lived outside of Philadelphia, we matched the remaining patients' residential addresses to their specific longitude and latitude coordinates.
+Based on these coordinates, we mapped each patient to one of the 384 U.S. census tracts in Philadelphia.
+Because some census tracts were very sparsely populated (e.g. the areas around rivers), we removed tracts that had fewer than 10 deliveries in each of the eight years.
+This was done mainly out of disclosure risk concerns, and it seems sensible because if a neighborhood only contained (for example) 4 deliveries, then having just 1 stillbirth in this neighborhood would greatly overestimate that neighborhood's risk of stillbirth.